Israeli couscous will not work for this recipe, it must be cooked much longer to be tender.

 I grew up in Texas and never owned an electric kettle, until....
 I went to visit my sister in Ireland.
 In her tiny, tiny kitchen, which had a sliver of a counter, she had made room for an electric kettle.
 Why?
 Because it's the best invention ever, that's why.

 We love tea in this house.
 We drink it every day and had been boiling our water with a kettle on the stove.
 But, the convenience of an electric kettle was just marvelous while we were in Ireland.
-Just fill it and push the button.
+All you have to do is fill it and push the button.
+No more running into the kitchen to turn off the stove before it boils over.

 As soon as we got home, we started shopping for one for our kitchen.
 And, as I've decluttered <a ton> recently and cleared my kitchen counters, the kettle real estate has remained untouched.
 It proudly sits in it's little corner, waiting to work for us every day.